Wyandra, Queensland: Media

-The Australian Broadcasting Corporation transmits ABC and its sister Channels, ABC Kids, ABC TV Plus, ABC Me and ABC NEWS to Wyandra through its Cunnamulla relay station, ABCAQ, situated at 28°2′54″S 145°42′6″E.
+The Australian Broadcasting Corporation transmits ABC and its sister Channels, ABC Kids, ABC Family, ABC Entertains and ABC News to Wyandra through its Cunnamulla relay station, ABCAQ, situated at 28°2′54″S 145°42′6″E.

 The Seven Network and its sister channels 7two, 7mate and 7flix transmit to Wyandra through its regional area affiliate, ITQ.

-Network Ten and its sister channels 10 Bold, 10 Peach and 10 Shake transmit to Wyandra through its regional area affiliate, CDT.
+Network 10 and its sister channels 10 Drama, 10 Comedy and Nickelodeon transmit to Wyandra through its regional area affiliate, CDT.

 The Nine Network and its sister channels 9Gem, 9Go! and 9Rush transmit to Wyandra through its regional area affiliate, Imparja Television.

-The Special Broadcasting Service and its sister channels SBS Viceland, SBS World Movies and SBS Food also transmit to Wyandra.
+The Special Broadcasting Service and its sister channels SBS2, SBS World Movies and SBS Food also transmit to Wyandra.

 Facilities

 Paroo Shire Council operates Wyandra Library at Macks Street.

 Wyandra has the Powerhouse Museum.
 The Wyandra hall has a park behind the hall and public toilets in front of the hall.
 There is a free caravan park behind the school.